 - Season pork loin generously with salt and pepper.

-- Add in oil and heat for 30 seconds to 1 minute.
+- Add oil to dutch oven and heat for 30 seconds to 1 minute.

 - Add in pork and sear for 4-5 minutes per side.

-- Once pork is seared, remove from pan and place in slow cooker.
+- Once the pork is seared, remove it from the pan and place it in a slow cooker.

-- Place stock, beer, salsa verde, salt, cumin, oregano and green chilies in slow cooker.
+- Mix together chicken stock, beer, salsa verde, salt, cumin, oregano, and green chilies, and pour over the pork in the slow cooker.

 - Cook on low for 8-10 hours or low for 5-6 hours.